When you install an app on your phone, you don’t always install it on

-When you install an app on your phone, you don’t always install it on the phone itself.
-You often store new apps and data on the external SD Card, letting you add more storage space as needed.
+the phone itself.
+You often store new apps and data on the external SD Card, letting you add more storage

-called 'Conceal', that will allow app developers to encrypt data on disk in the most resource efficient way, with an easy-to-use programming interface.
+Engineers at Facebook have developed a way of protecting its popular Android apps when they’re stored on SD cards, and they’re now sharing this security tool called 'Conceal', that will allow app developers to encrypt data on disk in the most resource efficient way, with an easy-to-use programming interface.

 Conceal, is a programming code library for safely encrypting and decrypting data stored on SD cards.
 The company is already using the tool with the primary Facebook app that runs on Android.According to Facebook software engineers the company started building the tool about six months ago, but it only recently decided to open source it.